-Step-2: After that, right click on the Wi-Fi adapter and select Properties.
-Click on Configure.
+Step-3: After that, right-click on the Wi-Fi adapter and select Properties.

-You’ll see a Power Management tab, uncheck Allow the computer to turn off this device to save power.
+Step-5: Click on the Power Management tab, uncheck Allow the computer to turn off this device to save power.
+Then click OK.

 This process will prevent Windows 10 to disable the Wi-Fi adapter when it goes to sleep or hibernation mode.
 Because sometimes the adapter doesn’t wake up when the laptop resumes from sleep.
 So, avoiding this could solve the problem.